Education Research Current About VU Amsterdam NL

 Research and Results

-• Academic Work Center Kindermishandeling (AWK)
+• Academic Collaborative Center Kindermishandeling (AWK)

 Within AWK, VU Amsterdam and Kenter Jeugdhulp work together with partners from practice, policy, and education to develop, share, and implement knowledge about child abuse and the treatment of children (and their parents/caregivers) who are or have been affected by it.
-The work center was established in 2010 with the support of ZonMw.
+The academic collaborative center was established in 2010 with the support of ZonMw.

 Information and Support for Parents and Professionals